7 Communication Tips for Couples Facing Infertility

 Facing infertility may add stress not only to your mental health and physical wellbeing, but also to your relationship.
 Dr. Domar shares communication tips to support couples facing infertility.

 The way you are coping is the right way for you and the way your partner is coping is the right way for him/her.
 Don’t try to make him/her cope the way you are.

-Get support from the outside.
+- Get support from the outside.
 You can’t be everything to each other since you are each hurting in a different way.
 Join Resolve, find an online or in-person support group, and get online accurate information on fertility treatments, prenatal vitamins, and more.

 Dr. Alice Domar, Ph.D. is the Executive Director of the Domar Center for Mind/Body Health and the Director of Mind/Body Services at Boston IVF, she established the first ever Mind/Body Center for Women’s Health as well as the very first Mind/Body Program for Fertility.